VictoriaShalabaeva/Visit-Moscow/README.md

    The problem was solved by avoiding hyphen and underscore symbols in *name* and *id* attributes.
    In particular, `name="email_address"` was changed to `name="emailaddress"`; `name="your-message"` was changed to `name="yourmessage"`; `id="your-message"` to `id="yourmessage"`.

-2. CSS property *Background-size: cover;* did not work in iOS devices.
+2. CSS property `background-size: cover;` did not work in iOS devices.
 The resulting background image was too big on iPhone.
 Please see Figure S4 in [Supp Info](supp-info.md).

    The problem was solved following the ideas from [StackOverflow](https://stackoverflow.com/questions/24154666/background-size-cover-not-working-on-ios).
 This happens when the background image is fixed.
 Fixed attached images use the whole `body` size which, on mobile devices, can get really tall blowing the image out.
-Changing a *background-attachment* from *fixed* to *scroll* solved the problem.
+Changing a `background-attachment` from `fixed` to `scroll` solved the problem.

+3. The *Things to do* page had an additional white space (please see Figure S6 [Supp Info](supp-info.md)).
+This bug was present only on iPhone mobile devices while on a Huawei Mate 20 and on simulated iPhones in DevTools the page elements were perfectly aligned.

+   The issue was solved by revising and appending additional classes to standard Bootstrap .row and .col classes.

+#### Existing bugs

-3. 100vh height value did not work properly in mobile device browsers due to an appearing/disappearing address bar.
+1. 100vh height value did not work properly in mobile device browsers due to an appearing/disappearing address bar.
 The background image was cut.

    For iPhone devices, the problem was nicely solved by adding `max-height: -webkit-fill-available;` property.
    There is no jump, the background image and the weather info is not cut.